mlvlab/UP-NeRF/README.md

 Scenes provided are {brandenburg_gate, british_museum, lincoln_memorial_statue, pantheon_exterior, sacre_coeur, st_pauls_cathedral, taj_mahal, trevi_fountain}

 ### 3. Custom Dataset
 To run with your own dataset, please check the format of metadata in data/example/metadata.json.
+(You can omit c2w fields if pose evaluation is not necessary.
+In addition, c2w matrices must be right up back format)
 You have to put images in dense/images (mandatory for compatability).

 ## Data Preprocessing
 Before training you need to save DINO feature maps and DPT mono-depth maps.